Jack Abramoff Indian lobbying scandal: Doolittle's actions on behalf of the Commonwealth of Northern Mariana Islands (CNMI)

-One of Abramoff's major clients was the government (Commonwealth) of the Northern Mariana Islands.
+One of Abramoff's major clients was the Commonwealth of the Northern Mariana Islands government.
 Doolittle visited the islands in February 1999 as part of a congressional delegation.
 In April 2000 and April 2001, he met with CNMI House Speaker Benigno R. Fitial in Washington D.C.
 On May 25, 2001, the Saipan Tribune printed a letter from Doolittle to Fitial, which noted a recent $150,000 earmark, mentioned two possible Army Corps of Engineers projects on the islands, and said "I will urge the Energy and Water Appropriations Subcommittee to include funding for the feasibility study for both projects in the FY 2002 appropriations bill."
 In August 2001, he backed Fitial's candidacy for governor.
 Doolittle was successful in securing $400,000 in Corps study funds in 2001, his first year on the House Appropriations Subcommittee on Energy and Water Development.

 In the governor's election in early 2002, Fitial lost.
 The new governor, Juan N. Babauta, cancelled the contract with Greenberg Traurig.